How Long Does Meth Stay in Your System

 Subsequent use of methamphetamine leads to substantial damage to the heart, brain, and other organs in the body.
 The short-term impact, which can also be referred to as the high the user experiences, includes heightened levels of awareness, decreases in appetite, and enhanced physical activity.

 Users often focus on one action and repeat it over and over – this is an action otherwise known as “tweaking.”
 The user becomes obsessed with repeating an action, often spending hours on end duplicating this same pattern of behavior.
+When trying to achieve the same level of high, the danger of overdose, or overamping, also becomes more acute.

 How long does meth keep the user high?
-Compared to other substances, the high experience from meth is substantially longer.
+Compared to other substances, the high experienced from meth is substantially longer.
 However, to the user, these short-term effects don’t last long enough, usually leading to an intense crash from meth that severely impacts the mood and levels of irritability.

 After a user experiences the crash, they become depressed and deal with high levels of fatigue, often feeling too drained to even accomplish the simplest of activities.